Any time I mention shopping for food at a store, someone asks, “So…what do you buy there?”

 I thought about organizing this list by section in the store, like “frozen foods” “meats” “grains” etc., but what would be the fun in that?
 Instead, I’m doing it like this:

-- The Essentials (the stuff that makes me say, “Whatever did I do before I had a Costco membership???”
+- The Essentials (the best – things that make me say, “Whatever did I do before I had a Costco membership???”
 The best deal or only place to find something.)

 - The Basics (stuff that’s a decent deal at Costco but that I could also probably find somewhere else for similar if I worked at it)

-- The Fun Stuff (things we don’t really need, but it’s nice to get them in bulk for a decent price)
+- The Fun Stuff (things we don’t really need, but it’s nice to buy them in bulk for a decent price)

 - The Bonus Items (the stuff I probably shouldn’t be buying, but do, because it tastes so good.
 Also sometimes makes me say, “Whatever did I do before I had a Costco membership???” and others times makes me say, “Maybe it’s not such a good thing to shop at Costco…”